Game Preview: Condors v Stars, 7 p.m.

 GAME PREVIEW presented by Rodriguez & Associates

-The Condors step out of the division as they open up December with two against the Texas Stars.
+The Condors look for an unbeaten in regulation week as they play host to the Texas Stars.

 ON THE OTHER SIDE